Contact Benenden Hospital

-Excision is the removal of an area of damaged tissue (lesion) by cutting it out.
-An anal lesion could refer to a haemorrhoid (piles) or an anal fistula (a small abnormality in the anal region).
+This is the removal of a haemorrhoid (piles) or an anal fistula (a small abnormality in the anal region) by cutting it out.

 For some haemorrhoids, surgical excision may be the best treatment, particularly if they are large, or external, or they bulge.
 Haemorrhoids treated in this way, rather than by non-surgical means, are less likely to return.
 Anal fistulas very rarely heal by themselves, so surgical excision is the only way they can be treated.

 The operation will be carried out under general anaesthetic, so you’ll be unconscious and won’t feel any pain during the procedure.
 You may need to stay overnight at the hospital after the operation.
 The surgical excision of haemorrhoids (haemorrhoidectomy) involves the gentle opening of the anus so the haemorrhoids can be removed.
 The exact procedure to surgically remove an anal fistula will depend on the size and precise location of your fistula.